Mahara accessibility statement

 - Graphical links such as the one for editing the user's profile picture now have alt text.
 This lets screen reader users know the purpose of the graphical links.

-- Buttons and checkboxes are now labeled.
+- Buttons and checkboxes are now labelled.
 This is especially helpful in complex forms.

 - Use of focus management: In certain pages, focus is moved to the next logical section after the user has activated a specific button or link.
 This enables users of assistive technology to quickly determine their location in the page and their next step.